Reda Rhalimi

 Reda Rhalimi is a Moroccan basketball player.

 Biography

-He was (born February 2, 1982 in Salé, Morocco) and plays (center) currently playing for Kyoto Hannaryz in the Japanese bj league.
+He was born on February 2, 1982, in Salé, Morocco and plays center.
+He is currently playing for Kyoto Hannaryz in the Japanese bj league.
 He also played for PAOK Thessaloniki, Cholet Basket and Makedonikos B.C.

 Rhalimi is a member of the Morocco national basketball team.
 He participated in both the 2007 and 2009 FIBA Africa Championship.